andylolu2/cuda-mnist/README.md

 It's... pretty slow, at least for small networks.
 For small models (hidden dim $\leq 256$) it can still be up to $5$ times slower than CUDA!

-This overhead goes down as the network gets larger, though it never completely goes away.
-It asymptotically approaches $\approx 50$% slower than CUDA.

 <p align="center">
     <img src="./assets/time_graph.png" width="600" alt="Time graph">
 </p>